paceholder/nodeeditor/README.md

 ### Current state

 Currently library implements the simplest GUI interaction between nodes.
 It is possible to define a model, register it and create nodes in the scene.
 Data propagation works as well.

 ### Dependencies

 The project uses Qt 5.5 and CMake 3.2

+### Platforms

+The code was compiled and tested in
+1. Ubuntu Linux 16.04 with GCC 5.3 and Qt 5.7
+2. Microsoft Windows 10 Pro with Visual Studio 2015 and Qt 5.7

 ### Roadmap